SeekyCt/evt-disassembler/README.md

 ## Potential Update Plans
 - TTYD Support
-- More instruction-specific parsers (or maybe just removing the system entirely)
+- More instruction-specific parsers (or maybe just removing the system entirely and doing some kind of string detection)

 ## Credits
 This is heavily based off of the work by everyone involved in the creation of ttyd-asm